Underwater Camera Modes - Auto, Program, Manual, Priority

 You choose the shutter speed, and the camera chooses the aperture.
 This can be useful when you need to freeze the motion of a fast-moving object such as a sea lion or shark, when 1/60th of a second might be too slow.

-Full Manual Mode (M Mode)
+Full Manual Mode (M)

 This is the best mode to use, if your camera offers it.
-You set the aperture and shutter speed.
+You choose the aperture and shutter speed.
 The only downside is that you loose TTL on Canon compact cameras, but that is not a big deal, as you simply set the strobe power manually.

 Underwater Mode

-When photographing large scenes in very shallow, sunny water, large wrecks, silhouettes, or sometimes black and white photos - you may choose not to use a flash, but to use only natural (ambient) light instead.
+When photographing large scenes in very shallow, sunny water, large wreckssilhouettes, or sometimes black and white photos - you may choose not to use a flash, but to use only natural (ambient) light instead.
 Let's look at the possible modes.

 This mode should not be used, because you give up control of the flash on most compact cameras.